EmergeTools/emerge-android/gradle-plugin/README.md

   // ..

   snapshots {
-    buildType.set("snapshots") // Build type to use for grouping builds in the Emerge dashboard
+    tag.set("snapshots") // Build type to use for grouping builds in the Emerge dashboard

     snapshotsStorageDirectory.set(
       "/src/main/snapshots"